kallyzhu/SoccerAnalysis/README.md

 ## Model building
 We extracted three main features to predict the score for each team.
 <ul>
-<li>Feature1, if a team played at home.
+<li>Feature1, if a team played at home.</li>
-<li>Feature2, the league strength for both team1 and team2; we merged teams dataframe into matches.
+<li>Feature2, the league strength for both team1 and team2; we merged teams dataframe into matches.</li>
-<li>Feature3, the winning, drawing, losing rate and the average goal difference of the recent 5, 10, 20 and 40 matches for each team.
+<li>Feature3, the winning, drawing, losing rate and the average goal difference of the recent 5, 10, 20 and 40 matches for each team.</li>
 </ul>
 We trained our model using random forest regressor with GridSearchCV to make predictions about the goal difference and evaluated its performance by the RMSE measure.